RoboCup-SPL/GameController/README.md

 ## 7. Misc

-The format of the packets the GameController broadcasts and receives at port GAMECONTROLLER_PORT is defined in the file RoboCupGameControlData.h.
+The format of the packets the GameController broadcasts at port GAMECONTROLLER\_DATA\_PORT and receives at port GAMECONTROLLER\_RETURN\_PORT is defined in the file RoboCupGameControlData.h.
 It differs from the version used in 2014 in several ways:

 - Inside the messages, teams are now identified by their number rather than their color (e.g. kickOffTeam, dropInTeam).